Ontario Mortgage Rates

 Not having to worry about mortgage rates and renewing for five years gives many homeowners peace of mind, and they’re willing to pay for this through a slight premium on their mortgage rate.
 While 2-year and 3-year mortgage terms might have a lower mortgage rate, the small premium for a 5-year mortgage term allows more time for homeowners to not have to worry about their mortgage.

-If you’ve got a particularly good deal and are happy with current low mortgage rates, you might decide to lock-in your rate for a longer term.
+If you’ve got a particularly good deal and are happy with your current mortgage rate, you might decide to lock-in your rate for a longer term.
 Locking in a rate for 5 years lets you avoid any short-term fluctuations in market interest rates.
-A 2-year term term won’t give you much time to enjoy your interest savings, and it’s possible that interest rates may increase during these two years, meaning that you’ll need to renew again at a higher rate.
+A 2-year term won’t give you much time to enjoy your interest savings, and it’s possible that interest rates may increase during these two years, meaning that you’ll need to renew again at a higher rate.

 Mortgage Brokers in Ontario

-There were over 1,600 licensed mortgage brokers and 12,000 licensed mortgage agents in Ontario in 2018 by the Financial Services Commission of Ontario.
-This includes over 1,200 principal brokers.
-The large number of mortgage brokers opens up plenty of options for you, making it easier to get the best mortgage rate in Ontario.
+The large number of mortgage brokers in Ontario opens up plenty of options for you, making it easier to get the best mortgage rate in Ontario.
 61% of first-time homebuyers consulted with a mortgage broker, while 39% obtained a mortgage through their mortgage broker.
 Mortgage brokers can not only make the mortgage process easier, they may also be able to access lower mortgage rates through their network of lenders and through negotiating on your behalf.

 Dominion Lending Centres is Ontario’s largest mortgage brokerage and is also among Canada’s largest mortgage brokerages.
 It’s also Canada’s only publicly traded mortgage brokerage, trading on the TSX Venture Exchange under the ticker “DLCG”.
-Dominion Lending Centres has 554 franchises, 6,592 mortgage brokers, and funded over $51 billion in mortgages across Canada in 2020.
+Dominion Lending Centres has 530 franchises, 7,800 mortgage agents, and funded over $70 billion in mortgages across Canada in 2022.
 Dominion Lending Centres two main broker subsidiaries are:

 • Mortgage Architects